Joseph Pilato

 Joseph Pilato (March 16, 1949 – March 24, 2019) was an American film and voice actor.
-He was perhaps best known for his performance as Captain Henry Rhodes in the 1985 film Day of the Dead.
+He was perhaps best known for his performance as Captain Henry Rhodes in the post-apocalyptic zombie horror film Day of the Dead (1985).

 Early life

-He was born in Fitchburg, Massachusetts in 1949 to an Italian-American family.
+Josef Francis Anthony Pilato Jr. was born on March 16, 1949, in Fitchburg, Massachusetts to an Italian-American family.
 His father was a professional trombonist with the Les Brown Orchestra.
 Joseph was enrolled into Catholic school and became an altar boy, where his talent for acting was developed.

 Career

 Day of the Dead and success

-In 1984, six years after the release of Dawn of the Dead, director George A. Romero was planning a new zombie film called Day of the Dead.
+In 1984, six years after the release of Dawn of the Dead (1978), director George A. Romero was planning a new zombie film called Day of the Dead (1985).
 Pilato had appeared as a cameo in Dawn of the Dead as a police officer, which had been his first feature film role.
-Pilato was selected to play United States Army Captain Rhodes.
+Pilato was selected to play United States Army Captain Henry Rhodes.
 He was best known for this performance, and the film, along with its predecessors, have become classics.

 Later career and other projects

 Pilato later voiced Vexor in Big Bad Beetleborgs under the alias of "Joey Pal" and worked in the English dub of Digimon Adventure and Digimon Adventure 02 voicing MetalGreymon.
-He would later land minor roles in such films as Wishmaster, Pulp Fiction, Digimon: The Movie, and Night of the Living Dead: Origins 3D.
+He would later land minor roles in such films as Pulp Fiction (1994), Wishmaster (1997), Digimon: The Movie (2000), and Night of the Living Dead: Darkest Dawn (2015).

 Personal life

-Joe Pilato had one daughter, Gianna Pilato, who was born in 1994.
+Joseph Pilato had one daughter, Gianna Pilato, who was born in 1994.

 Death

-Joe Pilato died in his sleep on March 24, 2019, eight days after his 70th birthday.
+Joseph Pilato died in his sleep on March 24, 2019, eight days after his 70th birthday.
+Day of the Dead co-star Lori Cardille cited alcoholism as contributing to his death.